Ekansh38/Monty-Hall-Problem/README.md

 ## Description

-This a basic A\* path finding algorithm visualizer made using PyGame.
-You can draw walls and then see the algorithm find the shortest path from the start to the end.
+A basic simulation and game of the Monty Hall Problem.

 ## Table of Contents